cgoncalves94/CS-102-Data-Structures-and-Algorithms/README.md

 1. Clone this repository by copying the URL and using it with your preferred Git client.
 2. Navigate to the directory containing the `app.py` file.
-3. To run the application, execute `python app.py` in the terminal.
+3. To run the application, execute `python3 app.py` in the terminal.

 ## Features and Objectives